Arthur B. Culvahouse Jr.: Trump campaign

 In May 2016, Donald Trump, the presumptive Republican presidential nominee, chose Culvahouse to head the search for his running mate.

 Ambassador to Australia

 On 6 November 2018, Trump nominated Culvahouse as the next United States Ambassador to Australia, to fill a post that had been vacant since John Berry left the post in September 2016.
 The appointment was confirmed by the Senate on 2 January 2019.
-Culvahouse officially took office on March 13, 2019 when his credentials were accepted by the Governor-General of Australia, Sir Peter Cosgrove.
-He left office in January 2021.
+On March 13, 2019, his credentials were accepted by the Governor-General of Australia, Sir Peter Cosgrove.
+He left office in January 2021, at the end of Trump's term.